A2GSL/Kate/README.md

 corr.style.background_gradient(cmap='coolwarm').set_precision(3)
 ```

-We poolCorr.py will generate a correlation matrix, that tells the correlation among your alpha factors.
+The poolCorr.py will generate a correlation matrix, that tells the correlation among your alpha factors.
 ![corr matrix](/resource/corrmat.png)